 Things to Avoid While Buying a Home

-Don't throw your money around.
-It may be tempting to order that new easy-chair for the soon-to-be-yours parlor, but it's best to stay away from making major purchases like furniture, appliances, electronic equipment, or cars until closing.
-Financing your stainless steel appliances with a store card or a bank credit card could jeopardize your credit worthiness during the time it means the most.
-It's even a mistake to make those big-ticket purchases using cash.
-Lenders are examining your cash on hand when considering your loan.
+Don't empty your wallet on big-ticket items You may be itching to turn your new living room into a showplace, or celebrate your new castle, but stay away from major purchases like furniture, jewelry, appliances, or vacations until closing.
+Financing your furniture with a store card or a bank credit card could jeopardize your credit worthiness during the time it means the most.
+Using cash to purchase big-ticket items can even create a mistake: many lending institutions take into consideration your cash on hand when approving your mortgage.